 Looking to the future

 This is just the beginning of our offering to businesses that want to scale, and we hope that other business organisations will start recognising the need for this kind of support too.
 We want to see people coming back to us thriving and succeeding - employing more people, increasing their revenue, and winning investment.
-Already we’ve seen businesses raise major investments after participating in the programme.
+We’ve seen businesses raise major investments after participating in StepUp.

 It hugely inspires me when you get a group of 25 businesses in one room, all of whom have already achieved incredible things.
 Companies that have dedicated customers, capital, super-fans, and all who have achieved it in such a small space of time.
 If we can continue to come together and support businesses at this stage, who knows the potential we can unlock?